CookieUzen/weekend-ui/README.md

 # Predictive Modeling for Health Conditions
 ## Project Overview 😇
 Do you have skin cancer?
-This project utilizes machine learning techniques to predict the likelihood of developing heart disease, mental health issues, asthma, and skin cancer.
-By analyzing relavant columns, our models aim to provide early warnings to individuals at risk, thereby supporting preventive healthcare measures.
+This project creates a website that utilizes machine learning techniques to predict an individual's likelihood of developing several diseases, such as heart disease, diabetes, and asthma.
+By analyzing relevant lifestyle data, our models aim to provide early warnings to individuals at risk, thereby supporting preventive healthcare measures and improving public health outcomes.

 This is the project for Caltech Hackathon 2024.

 ### Problem Statement
-We build a predictive model that uses personal health data to estimate the risk of certain diseases to prevent these diseases.
+We built a website that uses a machine learning model that takes in personal health data to predict and estimate the user's risk of certain diseases.

 ## Inspiration 😋

-In recent years, the intersection of machine learning and healthcare has opened new avenues for predictive diagnostics.
-This project focuses on using predictive modeling to forecast the likelihood of major health conditions, which significantly impact global health.
+Many diseases are preventable if they are diagnosed early and promptly tackled by clinical interventions and lifestyle changes.
+However, early diagnosis is often challenging as diseases can be asymptomatic in their initial stages.
+This creates a need for a model that can identify individuals at risk for certain conditions before symptoms appear.
+At the same time, the intersection of machine learning and healthcare has opened new avenues for predictive diagnostics.
 Conditions like heart disease, asthma, and diabetic are major contributors to morbidity and mortality worldwide.
 The ability to predict these conditions can facilitate public health and potentially save lives.

-This serves as the motivation of our project.
+This motivates us to create this project, which focuses on using predictive modeling to forecast the likelihood of major health conditions that significantly impact global health, and making such predictions easily accessible for everyone by building a website with a simple user interface.

 ## Features 🤩
 Comprehensive Data Analysis: Utilization of statistical analysis and data visualization to select and engineer features.